Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 ### Surface

 * Colors used:
- - #36454f charcoal,
+ 1. #36454f charcoal,
- - #ffffec cream,
+ 1. #ffffec cream,
- - #f2f2f2 off-white,
+ 1. #f2f2f2 off-white,
- - rgb(193, 238, 253) lightblue,
+ 1. rgb(193, 238, 253) lightblue,
- - rgb(0, 204, 255) blue,
+ 1. rgb(0, 204, 255) blue,
- - red
+ 1. red
 * Fonts used:
- - "Dancing Script", cursive
+ 1. "Dancing Script", cursive
- - "Roboto", sans-serif
+ 1. "Roboto", sans-serif
 * Images:
- - All from Unsplash.com
+ 1. All from Unsplash.com

 ## Features

 ### Hero Image
 * A home page with a hero image and company logo in the nav bar.
 * About us section with details of opening hours, address, e-mail address and phone number.
-* A review section featuring customers reviews and images.

 ### Rome
-* Hero image with info text.
+- Hero image with info text.
-* Image with link to Wikipedia info page for attractions.
+- Image with link to Wikipedia info page for attractions.
-* Image with link to Tripadvisor info page for hotels.
+- Image with link to Tripadvisor info page for hotels.

 ### Abruzzo
-* Hero image with info text.
+- Hero image with info text.
-* Image with link to Wikipedia info page for attractions.
+- Image with link to Wikipedia info page for attractions.
-* Image with link to Tripadvisor info page for hotels.
+- Image with link to Tripadvisor info page for hotels.

 ### Sicily
-* Hero image with info text.
+- Hero image with info text.
-* Image with link to Wikipedia info page for attractions.
+- Image with link to Wikipedia info page for attractions.
-* Image with link to Tripadvisor info page for hotels.
+- Image with link to Tripadvisor info page for hotels.

 ### Contact Form
 * Featuring an area for users to request info if needed.